-Ear cropping, sometimes called ear trimming, is a surgical procedure that involves the cutting and shaping of the ear pinna (the floppy part of the ear) in order to make a dog's ears stand erect.
-This is an elective cosmetic surgical procedure done in order to achieve a specific look that coincides with the desired image (and sometimes the breed standard) of certain dog breeds.
+Ear cropping, sometimes called ear trimming, is a surgical procedure that involves the cutting and shaping of the ear pinna (the floppy part of the ear) to make a dog's ears stand erect.
+This is an elective cosmetic surgical procedure done to achieve a specific look that coincides with the desired image (and sometimes the breed standard) of certain dog breeds.

 How Is Ear Cropping Done?

 Ear cropping surgery requires precision and skill in order for the ears to stand up and appear as intended after healing.
 This procedure must be performed by a veterinarian and is best done by one with experience in ear cropping.
 Dogs must be under general anesthesia for ear cropping surgery.
 Ear cropping is generally performed on puppies between the age of eight to twelve weeks.

 After surgery, the ears are bandaged and propped up, so they heal in an erect position.
 This is often called "posting."
 Some vets prefer to wait until the incisions have healed a little before posting the ears.
 Bandage changes are typically done weekly, and the ears remain taped and propped up until they stand on their own.
 The healing process can take 4-8 weeks.

 What Kind of Dogs Have Cropped Ears?